jlubbersgeo/lubbers23_gcubed/README.md

 This repository is home to the jupyter notebooks and python scripts that recreate the figures of the above manuscript.
 Below is a brief explanation of each notebook.

+## How to use

+Every script in the manuscript is designed to be run using the supplementary spreadsheet associated with the manuscript.

 ## Explanation of code notebooks

 1. `build_training_data.py`: this takes the `major_trace_proximal_train_data` sheet in the supplementary data and builds the training dataset for subsequent use in machine learning applications.
 To do this, we will largely be using functions from the `kinumaax.crunching` module to clean the data and the `pyrolite` package to transform the data.
 It also cleans and transforms data in the `iodp_trace_data`, and `derkachev_data` sheets such that the eventual machine learning model can be applied to them.

 2. `bivariate_plots.py`: This notebook is devoted to creating Figure 2.

 3. `model_feature_selcetion.py`: This notebook explores the feature engineering process whereby a basic random forest model is trained using a variety of features such that the results from each feature space can be compared, ultimately producing Figures 3, A3, A4.